 If you want greater telephoto reach, there is no alternative to a big hefty lens.
 Being from Sony’s G-Master range, this one flaunts fully prograde build quality and delivers incredible performance.
 It provides a spectacular reach of 600mm as well as delivers crisp images, rich in contrast and detail.

 The autofocus system is really fast, perfect for tracking fast-moving creatures or capturing a sporting event.
 It’s Optical SteadyShot image stabilization is highly effective.
 It is suitable for bird photography, wildlife photography, and airshows.

 Read through the frequently asked questions to clear some doubts.

 1. What Kind Of Lenses Are Compatible With A6000?

-The Sony a6000 cameras work well with standard E-mount lenses, especially designed for its APS0C sensor.
+The Sony a6000 cameras work well with standard E-mount lenses, specially designed for its APS0C sensor.
 FE-mount lenses can also be used for full-frame Sony mirrorless cameras.

 2. What Is The Best Lens For Sony A6000?

 This question can’t be answered in black and white terms because it all depends on your requirements.
 All the models mentioned on our list boast different features, as some are the best wide-angle lenses and some are ideal for portrait photography.
 Your budget and priorities will determine the model which suits you best.